 Community Education, B.A.

-As a community education major, you’ll gain a strong foundation in liberal arts coupled with professional preparation through internship and service-learning projects in the D.C. metro area.
+Trinity Washington University’s Community Education degree program in Washington DC combines liberal arts foundations with professional preparation for careers in non-licensure educational settings.
+Through internships and service-learning projects throughout the DC metro area, students develop the skills to educate, engage, and empower youth in diverse community contexts.
 You’ll take education courses as well as courses in social science and humanities disciplines such as psychology, sociology, human relations, and business administration.
-Throughout your studies, you will cultivate your insight and learn the skill sets to educate, engage and empower our youth.
+Throughout your studies, you will cultivate your insight and learn the skill sets to educate, engage and empower our communities.

 Take electives in the following recommended clusters to pursue your area of interest: